JoVink82/FS25_realSilo/README.md

-This is the beta to work with the Moisture System from Ozz-Modding https://github.com/Ozz-Modding/FS25_MoistureSystem MAKE A BACKUP FROM YOU SAVGAME!!!! when you want to test mixing from 2 of the same grains in one silo is not working right for now

 - fixed the naming not corectly shown every where
 - if you speed up the time the transfer speeds up to
 - fixed ESC/Cancel not working during the first-time silo configuration (you can now cancel out of it)